* Security situation has had no impact on production -spokesman

 JAKARTA, Nov 13 (Reuters) - The Indonesian unit of Freeport-McMoRan Inc has reopened the main supply route to its huge copper mine in Papua, the company said on Monday, after the road was closed on Sunday following a shooting incident in the area.

 No one was reported injured when shots were fired at an escort vehicle traveling from the lowlands, but Freeport canceled all convoys along the road on Sunday afternoon while the security situation was assessed.

-"It was already open this morning," Freeport Indonesia spokesman Riza Pratama said, when asked about the status of the road.
-The temporary closure has had no impact on production at the world's second-biggest copper mine, Pratama said.
+Freeport Indonesia spokesman Riza Pratama said the temporary closure has had no impact on production at the world's second-biggest copper mine.

 The separatist West Papua National Liberation Army (TPN-OPM), a group linked to the Free Papua Movement, has said it is at war with police, military and Freeport.
 It was not immediately clear if TPN-OPM was behind Sunday's shooting.

-Pratama said police reports that a Freeport excavator had been used by the group to dig up a road to Banti, one of the villages authorities said was occupied by the rebel group, were also unconfirmed.
+Freeport spokesman Pratama said he could not confirm the reports of a kidnapping.
+He also said he could not confirm police reports that a Freeport excavator had been used by the group to dig up a road to Banti, one of the villages authorities said was occupied by the rebel group.

 About 200 officers were standing by to secure the area by force if necessary, police officials said.